ErrorTzy/writings/Untitled.md

 How to face semantic variance?

+semantic variance of the "world"?

+What is semantics?
+Mapping words to something.

+Some are just syntactic information (like "it" in it is raining), and some carving the world.

+The tension between semantic variance and objectively: what is the tension here?

 The fundamentality ignores this traking groud, or meta-ground
 Negative argument: invoking real definition or explanation